Bloggers – Don’t Sell Out CheapPosted on March 7th, 2013 43 comments

 5) But I wanna do it for the fun of it!

 I hear you!
 But why not do it for your own site instead?
-Views might be less at first, but they will pick up, and it won’t be long before they surpass what they get on the big sites.
+Views might be less at first, but they will pick up, and it won’t be long before your own numbers will surpass what they get on the big sites.
 If you build it, they will come.
 You’ll see.

 6) How long will they last?

 It might seem like a silly question, but how long will your post or reviews remains on that big site?
-Will it get purged in their next brain-flash idea to change direction?
+Will it get purged in their next brain-flash idea to change social media direction?
 Will you be able to put it on your resume in a few years time?
 At the very least, duplicate any content you create on your own site.
-Don’t let them tell you you can’t do that either.
+Don’t let them tell you you can’t do that either, and don’t sign anything that says your content becomes their property.

 7) We’ll advertise your blog!